-Where there’s smoke, there’s fire.
-And damage.
+Where there’s smoke, there’s fire — and where there’s fire, there’s damage.
 To recover the losses, Renter’s Insurance helps look after you from spark to finish.

 Water Damage & Extended Water Coverage

-Pipes burst, septic pumps fail, bathtubs overflow.
-And then what?
-Renter’s Insurance gives you the helping hand you need to dry off your stuff and restore your space.
+Despite our best laid plans, pipes burst, septic pumps fail, and bathtubs overflow.
+Renter’s Insurance gives you the helping hand you need to cover any property damage and restore your space.